freeCodeCamp/freeCodeCamp/guide/english/css/css3-flexible-box/index.md

 Now lets have a short look at "justify-content".
 This property declares how elements are distributed inside the parent element.
 We chose the "center" value.
 This means all elements inside this element will be centered.

+Note that when you apply a display "flex" on the parent container, it will only affect direct children properties.
+You can nest flexboxes as well.

 #### More Information:
 To get a complete understanding of Flexbox, read <a href="https://medium.freecodecamp.org/understanding-flexbox-everything-you-need-to-know-b4013d4dc9af" target='_blank' rel="nofollow">Understanding Flexbox Everything you need to know</a> on the FreeCodeCamp Medium page.